 Click the Path button to open the path picker.
 Select any defined path type — road, river, or anything you've created — then click hexes to lay down a chain.
 Each type has its own colour, width, line style (solid / dashed / dotted), and routing mode (through hex centres, meandering between them, or tracing hex edges).
 Edit types at any time from the map toolbar.

 A scrollable spreadsheet of every hex note — one row per hex, columns for terrain, description, towns, dungeons, features, quests, factions, encounters table, and all the freeform sections.
 Click any cell to edit it in place.
-Filter by region, terrain type, or the presence of specific link types.
+Filter by map, terrain type, or the presence of specific link types.
 The ◎ button jumps the map view to that hex's position.

 main.js, manifest.json, and styles.css from the latest release..obsidian/plugins/hexmaker-plugin/.After enabling the plugin, do this once before you start mapping: